PJGitHub9/simposter-assets/Utilities/NFO Cleaner/Readme.md

 - Settings saved automatically (recent folders, layout, etc.)

 📦 Installation
-NFO Cleaner is a portable utility—just download from GitHub "Releases" and run.
+NFO Cleaner is a portable utility—just download from GitHub and run.
 No installation required.

 🙏 Credits
 - This add-on would not exist without the work, teachings, and patience of kittmaster.